soundasleep/rmagic/README.md

 * Render the cards on the stack in the web interface
 * Render attached enchantments in the web interface
 * Sorceries
-* Order cards in graveyard
 * Tests for controllers
 * Look into Cucumber or Capybara for integration testing
+* Deployed onto a VPS somewhere
+* Display counters on cards on web interface
+* Token creatures

 ## Release 1 goals